-Our four School houses Burgess, Hardman, Mackenzie and Sharp are named after four of the boys who fell in the First World War.
+Our five School houses Burgess, Hardman, Mackenzie, Sharp and Young are named after five of the boys who fell in the First World War.
 There is no attempt in the House system to glorify warfare.
 Rather, by permanently remembering these boys, there is an opportunity to reflect on the tragedy of the loss of life brought about by warfare.
 Indeed, we feel profoundly that we do not have the right to forget their lives and the tragic ends to which they came.
 They bore the weight of their time too heavily.
-The four boys represented much that we value in the School; all were bright and Archie Hardman, who was also Head Boy, is said to have been a boy of extraordinary intellectual gifts.
+The five boys represented much that we value in the School; all were bright and Archie Hardman, who was also Head Boy, is said to have been a boy of extraordinary intellectual gifts.
+Young was commended for his leadership throughout his time at the school; he was Head Boy in 1908 and a Payne Smith Medallist, as well as the first Prefect of the ‘Pink’ House when the original House system began.
 They were all good sportsmen; Eric Sharp, the Headmaster’s only son, was an outstanding athlete and William ‘Budge’ Burgess is thought by many to have been the finest sportsman ever to attend the Langton.
 ‘Mac’ Mackenzie was regarded as one of the finest young officers on the Western Front.
 All were noted for their leadership at School, in their professional lives and whilst serving.
 And all were noted for their integrity and honour.
 In short, everything we expect and hope for from our current young men and women.

 Students currently at the Langton are likely to live into the 2070s and beyond.
 Their children will live in the 22nd century.
 It is our hope that membership of a house will become a lasting memory of the Langton and that some of our students’ stories of their School days will refer to their houses, the lives of the boys lost to warfare and that the sense of the tragedy, horror and obscenity of war is passed on to future generations.

 Lieutenant William Burgess